 Concerning “moving ambulances”, in the future the car will be a place to measure vital signs passively and store the recorded data in clouds.
 Then it will either notify the patient if there is something wrong or keep a finger on the pulse in the long-term.
 Mercedes-Benz salesman Rob Tinkham described how one of their cars can already tell if the driver has become too tired to drive.
 He added that the seat belt, the steering wheel or practically anything the driver might touch, can be used as a biometric sensor to gain information about the driver.
 It could help detect a drop in blood sugar or an imminent heart attack.
 Perhaps, our driverless car will notify the emergency services and the robot receptionist of the hospital in the future if there is an urgent matter to handle.

 A possible emergency scene from the future

-Digital technologies not only help patients receive care quicker and in a more efficient manner, but they can also support emergency care units to handle situations safer and more confidently.
+Digital technologies not only help patients receive care more quickly and in a more efficient manner, but they can also support emergency care units to handle situations more safely and more confidently.
 The U.S. Department of Homeland Security published an imagined scenario about how technological innovations would help the work of emergency service providers 15 years from now.

 Their clothing made of smart, light materials would protect them from gunshots or punctures.
 They might easily turn on the high-visibility mode of their clothing if they go to dark places or work at night.
 Sensors and wearables would monitor their own health and fitness while providing their location.
 Using self-driving ambulances, first responders would have the time to prepare for situations and receive patient data already on the way to the scene.
 This could help bring exactly the right equipment to the patient in need.
 It would be easier to access patient data and monitor vital signs through various sensors, wearables – or digital tattoos.
 Moreover, with the help of exoskeletons, first responders could lift patients with less effort.